backstage/backstage/packages/integration/api-report.md

     get type(): string;
 }

-// Warning: (ae-missing-release-tag) "AzureIntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AzureIntegrationConfig = {
     host: string;
     token?: string;
 };

-// Warning: (ae-missing-release-tag) "BitbucketIntegration" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class BitbucketIntegration implements ScmIntegration {
     constructor(integrationConfig: BitbucketIntegrationConfig);